 Lululemon is doing a nice job in the sense that they have over 1 million followers and nearly all of their content is Twitter specific, not directly mirroring their other social platforms.
 However, I still don’t feel invigorated by their content, which is an overwhelming amount of word graphics that don’t necessarily appeal to me and quotes from a man named “Tony” and other unknown people.
 They often retweet posts from their CEO, Calvin McDonald, which tend to get more engagement than their other tweets.

 Lululemon receives about 30-80 likes per Tweet, and retweets of their content is sporadic.
 For Twitter improvements, I would encourage Lululemon to create a more personal voice with reminders to keep active, short workout tips, and incorporating more enticing imagery.

 I will always love Lululemon for their high quality, fashion forward athletic products.
 However, being honest with you, I don’t feel any need to continue following them on social media.
 This should be alarming for the brand as their most loyal customers should also be their most engaging social media followers!

 While Lululemon consistently posts high quality imagery, I don’t feel inspired by their overwhelming amount of product shots and less than captivating “inspirational” content.
 The brand could be offering more educational content links to drive community, engagement and also conversions.
-With a few small tweaks and an enhanced injection of personality, Lululemon could see even more social media success.
+With a few small tweaks and an enhanced injection of personality, Lululemon could see even more success from their social media strategy.